Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2026-Client-proposal.md

 2. <ins>Objective:<ins> Evaluate whether “checkerboard” hole and pipe distribution enables full area saturation.
-   (a) Success Criteria: Achieve saturation of 95% area within cage.
+   a.
+Success Criteria: Achieve saturation of 95% area within cage.
-   (b) Observations: Cloth was fully soaked within seconds after beginning operation.
+   b.
+Observations: Cloth was fully soaked within seconds after beginning operation.
-   (c) Conclusions: 100% area saturation was achieved.
+   c.
+Conclusions: 100% area saturation was achieved.
 It may be a future consideration to implement nozzles or other to further improve saturated area and reduce damage to plants caused by a direct dripping flow.
 Final implementation may use more advanced methods for ensuring fluid coverage of target area.